Stephcraft/Project-16x16/idea/Project-16x16StoryVersion7.md

 There will be special items that can be equipped to complete actions in the game.
 These will take the place of the blade.

+We might be able to add different categories of special Items.
+Clothes, weapons, and other.

 ## Controls

 Press E to interact